 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-That said, we were still unimpressed with Poper Blocker, particularly because its free version didn’t block any ads until we signed up for a free trial to test its Pro plan.
-The ad blocker also lacked tracker-blocking capabilities, and its Mozilla Firefox extension was unavailable for download, even though its website advertises a download page for it.
+We were unimpressed with Poper Blocker despite its partial ad blocking success.
+The free version didn’t block any ads and even the Pro version couldn't block any trackers.
+Plus, we found the Mozilla Firefox extension was unavailable for download, even though its website advertises a download page for it.

-Continue reading as we review Poper Blocker’s features, free version and pricing plans, browser extensions for Google Chrome and Microsoft Edge, and our experience testing its ad-blocking capabilities.
+Continue reading as we review Poper Blocker’s features, free version and pricing plans, and our experience testing its ad-blocking capabilities.

 - Blocks ads on websites